Crypto-TII/TLS1.3/src/readme.md

 # Description

-UPDATE: The Crypto support functions are now all concentrated in the tls_crypto_api.cpp/h files.
+UPDATE: The Crypto support functions are now all concentrated in the tls_sal_*.xpp files.
 This will make it easier to use alternate crypto providers.

 This C++ version is really just C plus namespaces plus pass-by-reference.
 These the only features of C++ that are used.
 The Rust version will come later.
 Documentation can be found in the doxygen generated file refman.pdf